Haidar Al-Shaïbani: International career

-He earned his first call up for Canada on 14 May 2010 for the friendly matches against Argentina and Venezuela on 29 May 2010.
-He earned his first cap for Canada as a sub in the second half against Venezuela where he helped the team to a 1–1 tie.
+He earned his first call-up for Canada on 14 May 2010 for the friendly matches against Argentina and Venezuela on 29 May 2010.
+He earned his first cap for Canada as a substitute in the second half against Venezuela, where he helped the team to a 1–1 tie.

-On September 4, 2010, Coach Stephen Hart, selected Al-Shaïbani for the Friendly games in Toronto and Montreal, against Peru September 4, 2010, and Honduras September 7, 2010.
+On September 4, 2010, Coach Stephen Hart selected Al-Shaïbani for the Friendly games in Toronto and Montreal, against Peru on September 4, 2010, and Honduras on September 7, 2010.

 Managerial career

 In 2017, he was named the video analyst and goalkeeper coach for AS Saint-Étienne in Ligue 1.

 Personal life

-Al-Shaïbani was born in Sétif, Algeria to an Iraqi father and a Ukrainian mother.
+Al-Shaïbani was born in Sétif, Algeria, to an Iraqi father and a Ukrainian mother.
 His family moved to Canada in 1998.